 Position mouse cursor on default button in dialogs

-When this option is selected, the mouse cursor is placed on the default button (usually it is OK) in a dialog.
+When this option is selected, the mouse pointer is placed on the default button (usually it is OK) in a dialog.

 Disable double modifier key shortcuts

 You can disable shortcuts where a double key is used.
-For example, Shift or Ctrl.
+For example, Shift or Control.